SandraSherif/Face-Recognition/README.md

 # Face-Recognition
-using set of images as training for a model determine for a given image the subject ID.
-(Using Python)
+Face recognition means that for a given image you can tell the subject id.